- 1 cup grated hard cheese (such as Parmesean) - NOT the dried powdery stuff!

-Note on type of cheese: You can use any kind, really, but the results will be different.
+Note on type of cheese: You can use any kind of hard cheese, but the results will be different depending on the type.
 Hard cheeses, such as Parmesan, Romano, Asagio, etc, will make a crisp "shell," whereas cheddar will be more chewy and "lacey" (the fat separates out), though still firm.
-Softer cheeses such as mozzerella will not work well.
+Softer cheeses such as mozzarella will not work well.

 Toss cheese with any seasonings you'd like -- garlic powder (about half a teaspoon for a cup of cheese), hot pepper powder, even cinnamon.
 Or leave plain.

 Pile 1 to 4 Tablespoons of cheese (depending on the size you want) on a baking sheet covered with a silicone mat or parchment paper oiled on both sides.
 Flatten the tops so they are in more or less an even pile.
 There should be at least two inches between smaller mounds, 4 inches between larger ones.

 Bake 5 to 6 minutes until they are a light golden brown (they will be a little darker at the edges).
 It happens fast, so watch carefully.